 In many areas of Jordanian society, men and women are separated.
 That means that when you travel away from the main tourist trail, you may be met with restaurants with separate dining areas for women, and segregated public transportation.
 Going out to a bar or a coffee shop in Jordan is considered a “male thing to do” so I would not recommend that you visit these places alone (with the exception of in Upper Jabbal Amman where there are tons of super cute hipster-esque coffee places).

-I cannot stress enough how imperative it is that you dress respectfully when travelling in Jordan.
-The country is still a relatively conservative Arab state and Jordanian women dress conservatively to reflect that.
-Dressing appropriately is not only respectful, but it also works in your favor by helping you to reduce the amount of unwanted attention that you will attract.
+Jordan is still a relatively conservative Arab state and Jordanian women dress modestly to reflect that.
+Dressing appropriately is not only respectful, but it also works in your favor by helping you to reduce the amount of unwanted attention that you will attract during your Jordanian adventure.

 The general rule in Jordan is covering up to your wrist, and down to your ankles.
-In tourist sites like Petra, and Jerash, you have more leniency since there are so many tourists around and the locals are used to seeing people in shorts and tees but as a solo woman, I’d still err on the side of conservative.
+In tourist sites like Petra, and Jerash, you have more leniency since there are so many tourists around and the locals are more used to seeing people in shorts and tshirts but as a solo woman in Jordan, I’d still err on the side of conservative.
 I always just stuck to a short sleeved tee paired with long trousers but you can glam it up with jumpsuits and maxi skirts.

 Do You Have To Cover Your Hair?